-A thesis option is available for the MFT degree.
+A 6 hours thesis option is available for the M.S.H.S. degree.
 An independent research track leading to the completion of a thesis project will require six additional hours to accommodate for your research time and consistent research advising meetings.